DaveEveritt/unix-for-life/index.md

 ## Representation: Fold knowledge into data so people don't need to work out what to do.

-Keep actions on data simple and hide complexity in data.
-Acquired knowledge can be codified as data, to be transferred to other people.
-Organisations often fail in this through careless staff turnover, where experience and wisdom is not captured when staff members leave.
-If the resulting knowledge is complex, simplify the handling and presentation of it into graspable chunks to be easily implemented and understood at a glance.
-Where data is complex, ensure the route to acting on that data is straigntforard, unabmiguous and easily-uderstandable.
-We don't need to grasp all the complexity all the time, but any required data needs to be accessible from any facet.
-If more data is needed, set up the minimal pointers required to travel to greater depth as rerquired.
+> Hide complexity in data, but keep actions on data simple.
+Acquired knowledge can be stored as data, for others to access.
+Organisations often fail in this through careless staff turnover, where experience and wisdom are not captured when people with on-the-ground knowledge leave.
+If underlying data is well-structured, it is easier to create access to it.
+When complex, simplify presentation into graspable chunks that can be handled and understood at a glance.
+Make acting on specific data straigntforard, unabmiguous and easily-uderstandable.
+We don't need to grasp the details every time, but information needs to be accessible from any facet.
+Where more knowledge is requested, set up minimal pointers to travel to specific areas in greater depth only as required.

+## Silence: When there’s nothing surprising to say, say nothing.

+> when a system has nothing interesting or surprising to say, it should shut up.
+Well-behaved systems (and departments) do their jobs unobtrusively, with a minimum of fuss and bother.
+Important information should not be polluted by verbosity about internal organisational behavior, catchphrases, acronyms, congratualtions and so on.
+People don’t need any more information than is required to do what they need to do, so only share crucial information.

 ## Repair: When you must fail, fail noisily and as soon as possible.

+> Don’t try to cover up mistakes—the sooner they’re revealed, the quicker they can be fixed.
+If something doesn’t seem to be working properly, make the issue public right away so everyone knows, and to prevent it spreading or escalating to other areas.
+If the cause of the failure appears to be user-generated, something in the system’s interface is misleading users into making a mistake.
+Encourage the reporting of errors so people can easily report problems they’re having.
+Shift repsonsibility away from people and admit that the system is the point of failure.
+They don’t need to feel “stupid for making a mistake” if a failure in the system allows such mistakes to be made.
+Every confused user who reports an issue is a valuable ally towards improvement in a system’s quality.

 ** ============== DONE TO HERE ============== **

-> It's best when software can cope with unexpected conditions by adapting to them, but the worst kinds of bugs are those in which the repair doesn't succeed and the problem quietly causes corruption that doesn't show up until much later.
-Therefore, write your software to cope with incorrect inputs and its own execution errors as gracefully as possible.
-But when it cannot, make it fail in a way that makes diagnosis of the problem as easy as possible.
-Design for generosity rather than compensating for inadequate standards with permissive implementations (e.g. HTML tag soup).

 ## Economy: Programmer time is expensive; conserve it in preference to machine time.